-Table 5-7 compares the City's RHNA to its site inventory capacity.
-Accounting for approved and pending projects, capacity within the DSASP, the vacant site capacity (outside of the DSASP area) and the projected ADUs, the City has a total surplus of 5,259 units.
-Breaking this down by income category, the City has a surplus of 821 units in the lower-income (including extremely low-, very low-, and low-income) category, a 444 unit surplus in the moderate-income category, and a 3,994 unit surplus in the above moderate-income category.
+Table 5-7-9A and 5-9B compares the City's RHNA to its site inventory capacity.
+Accounting for projects currently under construction, the Table 5-9A shows the city's remaining RHNA that needs to be accommodated within the planning period.
+Looking at the capacity in Table 5-9B and accounting for approved and pending projects, capacity within the DSASP, the vacant site capacity (outside of the DSASP area) and the projected ADUs, the City has a total surplus of 5,2592,577 units.
+Breaking this down by income category, the City has a surplus of 821-861 units in the lower-income (including extremely low-, very low-, and low-income) category, a 444-263 unit surplus in the moderate-income category.